return42/sphkerneldoc/linux_src_doc/drivers/dma/virt-dma_h.rst

 Makes sure that all scheduled or active callbacks have finished running.
 For proper operation the caller has to ensure that no new callbacks are scheduled after the invocation of this function started.
+Free up the terminated cyclic descriptor to prevent memory leakage.

 ..
 This file was automatic generated / don't edit.